slopp/Load-Test/README.md

 Open Source Shiny Server, 1 for each desired R process.

 To support 400 concurrent users, I setup 100 containers running across the 4 worker nodes.
-This setup leads to 4 connections per R process is a standard concurrency rate for most Shiny apps.
-See [this article]() to understand how multiple connections can share a single R process.
+This setup targets 4 connections per R process, which is a standard concurrency rate for most Shiny apps.
+See [this article](http://shiny.rstudio.com/articles/scoping.html) to understand how multiple connections can share a single R process.

 The final step is load balancing.
 In this setup, load balancing is tricky because it is necessary to send requests across multiple machines and multiple containers per machine while maintaining the sticky sessions required by Shiny.
-To do so, a Traefik load balancer was configured on the manager node.
+To do so, a [Traefik load balancer](https://traefik.io/) was configured on the manager node.
 Traefik is a unique load balancer capable of managing traffic *at the Docker network layer* and has support for cookie-based sticky sessions.